 Questions pertaining to this procedure should be directed to the Educational Equity Coordinator:

 Complaints also may be made to the director of the Office of Civil Rights of the Department of Justice and/or the Department of Education, Washington, D.C.

 203 Feather House, 610-330-5082

-The vice president for campus life provides leadership for the Division of Campus Life.
-The Division of Campus Life advances the purpose of the College by shaping a challenging and supportive learning environment in which all students are invited to deepen their understanding of themselves and the world.
+The vice president for student life provides leadership for the Division of Student Life.
+The Division of Student Life advances the purpose of the College by shaping a challenging and supportive learning environment in which all students are invited to deepen their understanding of themselves and the world.
 Programs and services extend the College’s academic mission beyond the classroom by providing opportunities through which students can participate in a broad range of human endeavors.
 Offices within the division foster in students a sense of social and civic responsibility, ethical conduct, and an appreciation of diversity and cultural richness.
-The vice president supervises the dean of students, director of athletics, director of public safety, director of the counseling center, and the director of the health center.
+The vice president supervises the dean of students, director of public safety, director of the counseling center, director of the health center, and the director of intercultural development.
 The dean of students supervises other departments within the division and perform other duties as assigned by the vice president.